DaRandomCube/SM64LinuxLauncher-Legacy/README.md

 ## Usage
 ### Running on Linux

-type in terminal `python3 launcher.py` (you must be in launcher directory) or
+Type `python3 launcher.py` into your terminal (you must be in the root launcher directory), or doubleclick `launcher.py`.
-doubleclick `launcher.py`

 ### Using it

-To build sm64, press "Build"
+To build a new instance of sm64pc, press "Build".
-To play, select existing build and click "Play"
+To play an existing build, select a build from the buildlist and click "Play".

 ## How to build